Project

 #

-Retrieve runs matching the specified criteria, up to a maximum of 10 000.
+Retrieve runs matching the specified criteria.

 All parameters are optional.
 Each of them specifies a single criterion.
 Only runs matching all of the criteria will be returned.